Faulkner SLP Department Logo

 • Academic transcript indicating an earned bachelor’s degree from a regionally accredited institution - submitted through CSDCAS

-• Evidence of successful completion of academic coursework in
+• Evidence of successful completion of academic coursework in (or completion of a leveling program):

 • normal language development